jdashn/packer-windows-1/README.md

 This repo contains packer templates for following Windows versions:

+- Windows 10 x64
-- Windows 10
+- Windows 10 x86
 - Windows 2012 R2

 Supported versions
 ------------------

-This templates where tested using a packer 0.8.2 and VMware Workstation 8
+This templates where tested using a packer 0.8.6 and VMware Workstation 12 Pro

 ### credits